 Using a computer

-Being sedentary has been linked to chronic health conditions such as obesity, adult-onset diabetes, and heart disease, and puts our body at risk for other health problems
+Being sedentary has been linked to chronic health conditions such as obesity, adult-onset diabetes, and heart disease, and puts our body at risk for other health problems.
+Message us for more health education.

 Let's Get Moving Logan County!